Baking bread at home has two advantages.

 Since we all have convection ovens at home I’d suggest getting a Borosil or Pyrex microwave proof bowl too.

-Attribution: The Palo Alto Junior League Cookbook
+Adapted from The Palo Alto Junior League Cookbook

 Ingredients